Celebrating Women’s History Month in Madison

 Five seated women in a panel look towards another standing woman with dark hair and a beige jacket speaking into a microphone.

 March is Women's History Month!
 This yearly celebration recognizes the impactful contributions of women throughout history and in modern society.
 This month offers a chance to reflect on the contributions of women in all fields, from business and arts to sports and activism.
-Here are some inspiring ways to engage, learn about and support women in Madison this Women's History Month.
+Here are some inspiring ways to engage, learn and support women in Madison this month.

 Learn More

-Thursday, March 6: Success on Her Terms - Women's History Month Mixer at DreamBank
+Thursday, March 12: Women’s History Month Mixer: Bold Moves & Brave Moments at DreamBank

 Learn More